 How to Wire a Thermostat

-Thermostats act as the control hub of your heating and cooling system, giving you access and easy control from one central location.
-With today’s programmable thermostats and Wi-Fi thermostats, wiring your own system has never been easier.
-However, it still requires a thorough setup.
-This guide will explain how to wire a thermostat in your home.
+Thermostats are the control hub of your heating and cooling system, giving you access from a central location.
+Switching out your existing thermostat can mean energy-savings and more control over your home environment.
+With today’s programmable thermostats and Wi-Fi thermostats, wiring in a new one to replace the old one has never been easier.
+Use this guide to learn how to wire a thermostat in your home.

 If you don’t have a “C” wire:

 - Check the area behind the thermostat to see if a c-wire was tucked into the wall by your electrician or the installer.
 Many older thermostats did not need c-wires, but they were available for use.